giantswarm/rfc/giantswarm-crd-managmenet-via-flux-extension/README.md

+---
+creation_date: 2023-08-24
+state: approved
+---

 # Extension to Giant Swarm CRD management via Flux

 Related to: [Manage essential CRDs via MCB](../manage-essential-crds-via-mcb/README.md)

 ## Context

 The original solution does not leave room for provider specific resources in the sense that all `crds` Flux kustomization reconciles CMC `bases/crds` meaning all management clusters in the given CMC will have the same set of CRDs installed.
 (Note, that with the current solution we need to have a file in the CMC that is pointed to by the `crds` kustomization because the flux source is the CMC repository and from there